kstenerud/concise-encoding/cte-specification.md

 | **OPTIONAL(LY)** | The implementation **MUST** support both the existence and the absence of the specified item.                         |
 | **OPTION(S)**    | Configuration option(s) that implementations **MUST** provide.                                                        |

-**Sample data will generally be represented as follows**:
+**Data descriptions and samples will generally be represented as follows**:

  * Character sequences are enclosed within backticks: `this is a character sequence`
- * Byte sequences are represented as a series of two-digit hexadecimal values, enclosed within backticks and square brackets: [`f1 33 91`]
+ * Byte sequences are represented as a series of two-digit hex values, enclosed within backticks and square brackets: [`f1 33 91`]
+ * Data placeholders are put `(between parentheses)`